-Roofing including roof space

-Repair category 2

-Notes The roof structure appears to be constructed of original materials and moss growth is noted.
+Roofing including roof space Repair category 2 Notes Weathered ridge tile mortar was noted.
+It is not unreasonable to anticipate ongoing maintenance given the age of the roof coverings.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There are sections of flat roof coverings particularly to the dormer window projections and the side extension.
+Such roof coverings are often prone to failure without warning and will require ongoing maintenance.
+A Roofing Contractor can advise further.